zaladmander/Paint-App/README.md

   and reload automatically all of my created brushes in their respective pencilcases

 - As a user, I want to be able to remove all saved data by choice like a factory reset ✓

+### Phase 3

+- As a user, I want to be able to add multiple brushes to a pencilcase (and see the pencilcase with these additions)

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can locate my visual component by opening the application and seeing the main menu
+- You can save the state of my application by...
+- You can reload the state of my application by...